IDA-HumanCapital/fife_for_spark/docs/index.rst

 Contributing
 -------------

-To contribute to FIFE please contact us at humancapital@ida.org and/or open a pull request at https://github.com/IDA-HumanCapital/fife.
+To contribute to FIFEforSpark please contact us at humancapital@ida.org and/or open a pull request at https://github.com/IDA-HumanCapital/fifeforspark.

 Contact Information
 --------------------